phone: (901) 416-XXXX (Room 136)

 He has been teaching since the 2005 school year, and has worked at Overton since the 2010 school year.

-Mr. Jones currently teaches Honors US History, AP US History, and AP World History.
-He also, along with Dr. Lee, sponsors Overton’s Knowledge Bowl team.
-Over the course of his career, he has also taught US Government, Modern History, English, AP English Literature, and World History.
-He is currently licensed by the great state of Tennessee to teach History, English and Government.
+Over the course of his career, he has taught U.S. Government, Modern History, English, AP English Literature, AP U.S. History, and AP World History.
+He is currently licensed by the great state of Tennessee to teach History, English, and U.S. Government.